kimdre/Personio-Documents-Downloader/README.md

 ### Optional arguments:
 - `-h`, `--help`: Show this help message and exit.
 - `-d DOWNLOAD_PATH`, --directory DOWNLOAD_PATH`: Target directory of the downloaded file.
 Can be absolute or relative.
 Default is the current directory.
+- `-t`, `-timerange`: Time range in days from today in which to search for files.
+Defaults to last 7 days.